lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 images = []
 slug = ""
 tags = []
-title = "4 career decisions that helped prepare me for solopreneurship"
+title = "My top 4 life and career decisions that helped prepare me for solopreneurship"

 +++
 Hello! 👋  My name is Jen and I’m the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app.

+It often comes as a surprise to people when they find out that Lunch Money is built and maintained by a single person.

+> It’s really inspiring and reassuring (as a fellow solo founder) to see that a single person can build so much value.

+> By the way, extremely impressed by the UX and usability, top notch stuff.
+Hard to believe this is something built and managed by a single person, especially considering the level of both design and back end dev.

+> I signed up over the weekend as a trial user, and was amazed at the UX, snappiness and polish.
+Hard to believe it's run by just one person.

+> Wow!
+It’s phenomenal what one person has built in an year.
+You must be a productivity machine gun.
+Inspiring.

+> Is this still a one-person-project?
+I’m so impressed.

 I didn't start working on Lunch Money with the plan of becoming a full-fledged company of one.
 I definitely wasn't always well-equipped to be a solopreneur but I feel like certain decisions I've made from graduation until now have made the path easier for me.

 Reflecting on how I got to where I am doing, I realized there are 4 major life decisions I made that have had significant contribution to where I am today.
 Here's what I believe are four career or life decisions I made that led to me on my current trajectory of being a solo founder and company of one.

-## **Pick a company that's going to fuel  growth**

-Personally, I felt like Twitter was the right choice for me to start my career.
+## **Join the right company**

+I started my career at Twitter, where I worked for three and a half years.
 When I joined, there were maybe 300 engineers and by the time I left, the company had 10x to about 3000.
 I was able to experience in fast motion the growth of a company and it was apparent how this growth permeated through the company and affected the engineering side of things.

 If I had joined a company that was already huge, it would be harder for me to experience a lot of things first-hand.
 Seeing how relatively relaxed processes were in the beginning to needing to write detailed post-mortems and hold numerous sync meetings weekly was important to understand that there is a right time to change things.